pytorch/executorch/README.md

 ## Adding docs for a new release

 The documentation build in this repository is automated.
-The documentation build job runs on every PR.
+The documentation "build" job runs on every PR.
 The "upload" to gh-pages job runs on tags and the "main" branch.

 For any release tag, such as "v1.1.1" or "v1.1.1-rc1", a GH action generates documentation and uploads